 - This article is for small business owners searching for the right timeclock for their staff.

 Each year, U.S. employers lose $11 billion to time theft.
-Much of this comes from employees stealing a few minutes each day, which can be prevented with a detailed time and attendance system.
+Much of this comes from employees stealing a few minutes each day, which can be prevented with a comprehensive time and attendance system.

-Editor's note: Interested in a time and attendance system for your business?
-Fill out the below questionnaire to be connected with vendors who can help.
+Editor's note: Looking for the right time and attendance system for your business?
+Fill out the below questionnaire to have our vendor partners contact you about your needs.

-Selecting the right timeclock to prevent time theft also depends on the level of trust you have in your employees.
+The right timeclock for your business to prevent time theft also depends on the level of trust you have in your employees.
 Some businesses might not care if employees clock out at 4:55 each day and put 5 p.m. on the timesheet.
 Other businesses might cherish those five minutes of productivity each day.
-For those that want a general overview of when employees work, there are many simple timeclock solutions to ensure employees are working near their expected hours per week.
-For companies with stricter policies, more precise options like biometric timeclocks might be best.

 Types of timeclocks